 The fifth national park, Trakai, is dedicated to the historically important Trakai town rather than natural scenery.
 However its numerous lakes are also popular among tourists especially because of their easy reach from Vilnius (27 km).

 Unlike some of their Western counterparts the Lithuanian national parks are not completely devoid of human habitation.
 Homes do exist - such as the wooden fishermen huts in the Curonian spit.
 Limitations on new construction mean that the villages within the park limits remain more authentic.

 Nature-lovers will not be left without activity outside the National Parks as well.
 There are possibilities for active tourism - e.g. walking a physically demanding route through a swamp.
-Angling is very popular, icluding the winter angling through special holes drilled in the ice layer (the ice thickness needs to be checked as there are casualties every year).
-Foraging is another popular pastime with berry picking prevalent in summer and mushroom picking in autumn (city dwellers may ride 100 km in train for accessing best forests).
+Angling is very popular, icluding the winter angling through special holes drilled in the ice layer (ice thickness needs to be checked as there are casualties every year).
+Foraging is another popular pastime with berry picking prevalent in summer and mushroom picking in autumn (city dwellers may ride 100 km in train for accessing the best forests).

 Cultural landscape of Lithuanian countryside is a guaranted sight, with its roadside chapels and elaborate wooden crosses (Lithuanian cross making is part of UNESCO world heritage).

 Neringa (population 4500) with its spectacular UNESCO-inscibed scenery is the elite seaside resort of Lithuania.
 It is on the narrow peninsula called the Curonian Spit, only some 2 km wide and 98 km long, with half of that length in Lithuania (forming the bulk of the Neringa municipality).
 Curonian Lagoon separates it from the mainland Lithuania.